Social Democratic Party (Portugal): Return to power (2024–present)

 Following António Costa's resignation due to an investigation around alleged corruption involving the award of contracts for lithium and hydrogen businesses, a snap election was called for 10 March 2024.
 For this election, PSD, CDS–PP and PPM decided to contest the election in a joint alliance called Democratic Alliance (AD).
 On election day, the AD won by a narrow 29 to 28 percent margin over the Socialist Party, and formed a minority government.
 Three months later, in the 2024 European Parliament elections, the AD coalition was narrowly defeated by the Socialists, 31 to 32 percent.

 A new election was called for May 2025, after a vote of confidence in the AD minority government was rejected, following the revelations of the Spinumviva case involving Luís Montenegro.
 The AD coalition was again the winner, with a stronger mandate, gathering nearly 32 percent of the votes and 91 seats.
+A few months later, the PSD regained its status as the largest party in local government, after surpassing the PS in the October 2025 local elections.

+In the 2026 presidential election, the party's supported candidate, former party leader between 2005 and 2007 Luís Marques Mendes, polled a dismal 5th place with just 11% of the votes, causing the party to lose the Presidency of the Republic, which it had held for 20 consecutive years.